 Shoulder replacement surgery (shoulder arthroplasty) is a procedure where damaged parts of the shoulder joint are resurfaced and replaced with artificial components to restore smooth movement.

 Your shoulder is a ball-and-socket: the ball is the top of the upper arm bone (humeral head) and the socket is part of the shoulder blade (glenoid).
-When arthritis, severe fractures, or massive rotator cuff problems ruin the cartilage—the slick layer that lets bones glide—the joint becomes painful and stiff.In surgery, the surgeon removes the worn surfaces and shapes the bones.
+When arthritis, severe fractures, or significant rotator cuff problems ruin the cartilage—the slick layer that lets bones glide—the joint becomes painful and stiff.In surgery, the surgeon removes the worn surfaces and shapes the bones.

 A metal ball attached to a stem fits into the upper arm bone, and a plastic liner is placed on the socket.